jamesfmackenzie/jamesfmackenzie.github.io/_posts/2020-05-31-the-lenova-m93p-is-a-great-small-form-factor-emulation-pc.md

 If you want to go off-road in pursuit of max performance, you can get <a href="https://www.ebay.com/itm/293555594492" target="_blank">this beast</a>.
 It's a laptop Core i7-4750HQ CPU rehoused to fit a Desktop CPU socket.
 You'll need an upgraded 90W power brick, but the result is a much faster 4-core CPU and (as a bonus) a GPU upgrade to Intel Iris Pro Graphics 5200 - which roughly doubles the 3D graphics capability.
 The stock cooling seems to be sufficient - learn more <a href="https://forum.kodi.tv/showthread.php?tid=346041" target="_blank">here</a>.

+### Conclusion

+Given the tiny form factor, the M93p is a really great machine for emulation.
+It looks great under the TV and will handle most consoles up to Dreamcast and Gamecube perfectly.
+It's difficult to find better performance for ~$100 unless you go with a much larger tower PC.